 The XSD schema file will validate the respective configuration file and report any found inconsistencies.
-By default, as indicated in section 4.5.1, OpenSF is set to skip said validation.
+By default, as indicated in section 4.5.1, openSF is set to skip said validation.
 However, the user can select within the Preferences window to allow the validation and generate either warnings or errors.

-4.9.3.3.
+4.8.3.3.
 IO descriptors

-The "Input" and "Output" tabs (Figure 4-49) from the Module properties window enable users to specify, respectively, the contents of the input files expected for the module, and the output files the module produces as output.
-Thus, users can select "Input" and "Output" tabs in order to define to the IO descriptors for this module.
-IO descriptors are intended to allow the module connection when defining simulations.
+The "Input/Output" tab (Figure 4-48) from the Module properties window enable users to specify, respectively, the contents of the input files expected for the module, and the output files the module produces as output.
+Thus, within this tab users can select the input and output descriptors for this module.
+The default file identifiers of the IO descriptors allow the module connection when defining simulations.